How many resources (money, people and equipment) do you need to fulfil your goal?

 Why is it that many people who win the lottery often struggle?
 Why do they end up having spent their money within a few years?
 The gambling industry sells winning as the dream; it does not provide a vision for what comes beyond that.
 Many people who win do not have a clear idea of what they want to do with the money.
 They might take a nice holiday and pay off the mortgage but that is not a grand vision.

 People who make (and maintain) large amounts of money tend to use it productively.
 Resources that continue to grow are usually driven by a vision beyond that of just making cash.
 Bill Gates, the richest man in the world for many years, was not motivated primarily by money.
 When he started Microsoft with Paul Allen they had a vision of a computer in every home.
 This dream, of how computing could transform the world, drove Microsoft.
 It became the most successful software business in the world and made Bill Gates a multi-billionaire.
 This money is now being used to drive a new vision.
-Through their foundation, Bill and Melinda Gates pursue a mission “to create a world where every person has the opportunity to live a healthy, productive life.”
+Through their foundation, Bill and Melinda Gates are on a mission “to create a world where every person has the opportunity to live a healthy, productive life.”

 Money, Muscle and Materiel